nathanshelly/.files/neovim/README.md

   - show matches as you type
   - highlight all matches
   - smartcase - insensitive by default, becomes sensitive if capital letter typed
-- filetype specific settings
-  - Vim - wrap at 80 characters
-  - Makefile - insert literal tabs
-  - Markdown - disable colorcolumn
-  - Git commit messages
-    - wrap at 72 characters
-    - highlight subject lines beyond 50 characters
-  - Python
-    - set colorcolumn at 89 characters (write up to line not on it)
-    - wrap at 88 characters

 ### [`plugins.vim`](./plugins.vim)